gsyates1/ha-roborock-control-panel/instructions.md

 4. Search and replace \<\<vacuum dock error sensor\>\> with the entity id of the dock's error sensor (e.g. sensor.sensor.roborock_qrevo_pro_dock_error).
 5. Copy the contents of the file you changed into your automations.yaml file.
 Alternatively create each automation in the UI and paste in the applicable yaml from the above file.
 There are two automtions.
 6. In the Developer Tools YAML tab, reload your YAML config.
-7. Verify the automations now appear in HA under Ssttings >> Automations & Scenes >> Automations.
+7. Verify the automations now appear in HA under Settings >> Automations & Scenes >> Automations.
 If not, you may need to restart HA.
 8. In the automation 'Vacuum Problem Announce' there is a condition that is checking that the input boolean 'Sleep Mode' is off.
 If you don't want announcements in the middle of the night, you need to replace this with a condition using your functionality.
-Or, you can remove this condition.
+Otherwise, you can remove this condition.

 ### Add a Midnight Action
 The two input booleans 'Vacuum Ran Today' and 'Vacuum Announced Today' need to be reset at midnight so the vacuum functionality will work the next day.